jdsandahl/my-api-bootstrap/README.md

 You can then exit MySQL using **ctrl+c** and then again to exit the Docker container.

-If you've used the setup above your container should continue to run in the background while still freeing up your terminal.
+If you've used the setup above, your container should continue to run in the background while still freeing up your terminal.

 **You're now ready to begin your project!**